Information geometric regularization of the barotropic Euler equation: Introduction

 \subsubsection{Information geometry on diffeomorphism manifolds}

 To make this idea precise, we use the fact that solution paths of interior point methods are dual geodesics in the information geometry defined by $\psi$ \cite{amari2010information,amari2016information}.
-Collectively, Burgers characteristics describe geodesics on diffeomorphism manifolds \cite{arnold1966geometrie,ebin1970groups,khesin2007shock,khesin2021geometric}.
-Our regularization replaces them with dual geodesics in the information geometry of $\psi$.
-Adding forces of $\vct{f}, P$ and returning to a Eulerian description results in the regularized Euler equation
+Collectively, characteristics describe geodesics on diffeomorphism manifolds \cite{arnold1966geometrie,ebin1970groups,khesin2007shock,khesin2021geometric}.
+Our regularization replaces them with dual geodesics in the information geometry of $\bpot$ (see \cref{eqn:barrier_unidimensional,eqn:extended_barrier} for the definition of $\bpot$).
+Adding forces due to $\vct{f}, P$ and returning to a Eulerian description yields the regularized Euler equation (defining the Jacobian matrix $[\cnst{D}\vct{u}]_{ij} \coloneqq \partial_{j} u_i$),

+This work focuses on the barotropic Euler equations for concreteness and to simplify the exposition.
+But one can easily derive extensions to general Euler and Navier-Stokes-type equations by adding the \emph{entropic pressure} $\Sigma$ to the mechanical pressure $P$.
+This has recently enabled compressible flow simulations at unprecedented scale \cite{wilfong2025simulating}.
+By choosing the parameter $\sqrt{\alpha}$ proportional to the mesh size, the elliptic problem defining $\Sigma$ in \cref{eqn:reg_euler_intro} is solvable by a constant number of Jacobi or Gauss-Seidel sweeps.
+Two sweeps per flux computation suffice in practice, at negligible computational cost.